dilyn-corner/ubuntu-core-riscv64/gadget/README.md

 1) `fw_jump.elf`

-    |-> Jumps to a specific location in memory and executes the object there
+    Jumps to a specific location in memory and executes the object there

 2) `fw_payload.elf`

-    |-> Executes a binary built into OpenSBI as a pyaload
+    Executes a binary built into OpenSBI as a payload

 3) `fw_dynamic.elf`

-    |-> Determines how to proceed to the next bootloader at run-time
+    Determines how to proceed to the next bootloader at run-time

 `fw_dynamic.elf` is used in cases where `u-boot.bin` is built in m-mode (`qemu-riscv64_spl_defconfig`).
 This is not our case here, so we will ignore it.